Skip to main content Skip to footer

 Lead velocity shows how fast leads move through your pipeline by source.
 Speed matters.
 It affects your forecast, your resource plan, and your cash flow.

 Identify bottlenecks by comparing velocity across stages.
 If leads from a certain source move quickly through qualification but stall in proposal stage, investigate why.
-Teams using monday CRM can visualize pipeline velocity with customizable widgets that show exactly where leads slow down.
+Teams using platforms like monday CRM can visualize pipeline velocity with customizable widgets that show exactly where leads slow down.

 Revenue attribution by source